End 23 Years Of Injustice

 Guantánamo harms our nation every day it stays open, and it continues to serve as a potent symbol for terrorist recruitment.
 Guantánamo also undermines our bedrock commitment to the rule of law, making that fundamental principle less secure for all Americans.

-We call on President Biden to finish what President Obama started, and to close Guantánamo for good, and we insist that Congress stop making Guantánamo – and the fate of the men imprisoned there – into a cynical game of political maneuvering.
+We call on Donald Trump to close Guantánamo for good, and we insist that Congress stop making Guantánamo – and the fate of the men imprisoned there – into a cynical game of political maneuvering.

 • David M. Brahms, Esq., BGEN USMC (Ret.)